 Best known for its flashy Kanchipuram sarees, Kanchipuram is also a great temple.
 These temples are equally beautiful day and night which makes Kanchipuram a popular weekly destination in South India.
 In addition to the weather, many people also take their time to coincide with the festivals.
 What many tourists don’t know is that apart from sari, the city has also been named Idli!

 15. Munnar, Kerala

 With weak clouds and dense green hills, Munnar has often become one of the most beautiful hill stations in South India.
 It almost seems like the place is decorated with tea gardens.
 All the encouragement given here to sample the different aromas and flavors of the tea is for the nature lovers, there are elephants to visit, waterfalls to bathe and trekking trails along the way.
-It is a popular weekend destination in South India.
+It is a popular destination in South India.

 16. Tirupati, Andhra Pradesh